Collected notes and photos from getting around.

 Dallas/Fort Worth (DFW)

-The infrastructure around the airport looks like some spines of concrete beasts.
+The infrastructure around the airport looks like spines of concrete beasts.
 Pretty cool.
 A few weeks after I flew through here, I returned to explore the cities.
 See the story here.
 (2013)

 Denver (DEN)